Unhealthy Boundaries. Written By Manashantii Friday 9th August 2013

 12. If your parent/ (s) were too emotionally detached and unable to emotionally connect with you.
 (Detachment)

 Boundaries need to be taught to children and teenagers by parents in the family setting and or by teachers or Psychotherapists.
 Predators always breech boundaries, victims tend to not know how to set boundaries.
 Listen to your Spirit and your intuition.
+Learn to gain respect from others.
+Build trust slowly in your relationships.

 Written by Manashantii